open/close all folders

 - Reese bonding with dying Stasi assassin Ulrich Kohl in "Foe".

-From "Number Crunch", Reese's It Has Been an Honor speech to Finch after being shot by the CIA and was most likely going to die.
+- From "Number Crunch", Reese's It Has Been an Honor speech to Finch after being shot by the CIA and believing he was going to die.

-The refrigerator truck scene from "Baby Blue."
-The raw desperation on Reese's face and in his actions is enough to make this troper cry.
+- The refrigerator truck scene from "Baby Blue."
+The raw desperation on Reese's face and in his actions is enough to make you cry.

-The crowner is the last scene, where Reese knocks into someone.
-And then the camera pans out and we see it's Finch, in a wheelchair, with a folder containing photos of Reese, Jessica, and Arndt, with their numbers, and a haunted expression on his face.
+- The crowner is the last scene, where Reese knocks into someone.
+And then the camera pans out and we see it's Finch, in a wheelchair, with a folder containing photos of Reese, Jessica, and Peter, with their numbers, and a haunted expression on his face.